15 Foods That Support Knee Cartilage (Naturally)

 6. Extra virgin olive oil

-Were you thinking of changing the type of oil you consume in order to control cholesterol levels?
+Were you thinking of changing the type of oil you consume to control cholesterol levels?
 I will give you another reason to switch to olive oil.
-If you include olive oil in your diet, you have a very low risk of having rheumatic arthritis.
+If you include olive oil in your diet, you have a lower risk of having rheumatic arthritis.

-Extra virgin olive oil contains oleocanthal (a phenol derivative) that completely blocks joint inflammation.
+Extra virgin olive oil contains oleocanthal (a phenol derivative) that helps in blocking joint inflammation.
 It inhibits inflammatory enzymes even better than ibuprofen.

 Extra virgin olive oil also prevents osteoarthritis.
 You can easily consume it as a dressing for your salad.